 Let’s take a look at some of the main strengths…

 The entry level Performance 400i is only $999 on sale, the Carbon T7 is free with 3 years of iFit membership, and most of the lineup is under $2,000.
 As such there are plenty of choices for those looking for a high quality treadmill without breaking the bank.

 In general, all Icon Fitness treadmills come with a lot of built in workouts, ProForm included.
 Additionally, you have the option to use the iFit compatibility, which gives access to an endless library of professional trainer-designed workouts that can also be personalized.

 All new ProForm treadmills have SpaceSaver design with Easy Lift Assist, which makes folding much easier now than it was just a few years ago.
 Now the folding can be done by one person with the touch of a button.
 Just a few years ago 2 people were needed.

 You now receive a much better warranty for parts and labor.
 For some models, you get up to 5 years for parts and 2 years for labor.
-The minimum you receive is 1 year for parts and labor, and this applies to the $600 treadmills.
+The minimum you receive is 1 year for parts and labor, and this applies to the entry level treadmills as well.